Once found throughout much of Southeast Asia, the orangutan is today restricted to just two islands in the Indo-Malay archipelago, Borneo and Sumatra.

 Orangutans are the slowest breeding of all primates, and at 6-9 years, have the longest birth interval of any land mammal.
 Born after a gestation period of 8-9 months, orangutans spend the first few years of their life in constant contact with their mothers.
 Females reach sexual maturity at 10, but will only have their first offspring between the ages of 12-15.
 Puberty ages for male orangutans are similar, but orangutans are unusual in having two types of sexually mature male, those with the physical characteristics of sexual maturity, flanged males, and those without.
 Females conceive after a courtship of between 3-10 days, which are usually ended by the female, and males play no part in the upbringing of their offspring.
 Females will usually have no more than 3 offspring in their lifetime, which is estimated at 45 years in the wild.

 With these factors combined, orangutan populations, especially small fragmented ones, are at a considerable risk of extinction.
 With such a low birth rate, they don't have the capacity to recover from population losses, and even a slight rise in the adult female mortality rate, by just 1-2%, can drive a local population to extinction.

-Orangutans are primarily frugivorous, meaning their diet is made up mostly of fruit, but they will also supplement their diets with leaves, bark, insects and, occasionally, meat, especially in periods of low fruit availaibility.
-In all, over 400 food types have been identified.
+Orangutans are primarily frugivorous, meaning their diet is made up mostly of fruit, but they will also supplement their diets with leaves, bark, insects and even occasionally meat, especially in periods of low fruit availability.
+They eat a total of more than 400 different types of food.